The 15 Best Adventure Games on Switch

 Issues aside, the game is still a lot of fun for a casual playthrough.
 The time stone mechanics were a great concept we wish were expanded upon.
 As mentioned, the water temple here is perhaps the best in the entire franchise.

 And we have to talk about how great the characters are here.
-This is the best incarnation of Zelda aside from perhaps Breath of the Wild or Spirit Tracks.
+This is the best incarnation of Zelda aside from Breath of the Wild and Spirit Tracks.
 Moreover, Groose steals the show going through more of a character arc than our titular hero!

 11. Luigi’s Mansion 3